-LLFs must be distributed to LESA applicants/participants upon request.
-These forms are available in multiple languages on the FIAWeb.
+LLF forms are available in multiple languages on the FIAWeb.

-CA and NCA FS Application/Recertification Kits Local Law Forms (LLF) are available on HRA's Intranet and must be distributed to all LESA applicants/participants upon request.
+CA and NCA FS Application/Recertification Kits Local Law Forms (LLF) are available on HRA's Intranet and must be offered to all LEP applicants/participants upon request even if the individual indicates that they read and/or speak English.

-Many application/recertification kit forms are available in the local law languages listed above.
-A supply of application/recertification kit forms in foreign languages should be retained on-site and replenished as needed.
+Application/recertification kit forms, subject to Local Law 73, are available in the local law languages listed above.
+A supply of application/recertification kit forms in Local Law 73 languages should be retained on-site and replenished as needed.
 (See Cash Assistance Application Kit Forms M-90c, Cash Assistance Recertification Kit Forms M-90d, and NCA FS Application/Recertification Kit Forms M-90e).